 When we researched fitness businesses last year we found that referrals accounted for 59% of new Pilates customers, 63% of new CrossFit customers, and 67% for new Pole customers.

-A high referral rate indicates that members trust the studio and in the instructors to provide a good experience for their friends.
+A high referral rate indicates that members trust the studio and the instructors to provide a good experience for their friends.
 It’s a sign that the studio has a good connection with clients.
-The strongest businesses we know have a large amount of referrals.
+The strongest businesses we know have a large number of referrals.

 A good referral program can grow your fitness business substantially - and sustainably.
 It can help you access potential clients that you would otherwise struggle to reach.
 And, it will contribute to a culture of generosity and togetherness at your studio.